 - are accessing a file provided by a server.
 Look at just the CIFS or NFS packets and for each one expand out the CIFS or NFS portion of the display.
 In what regards do you see confirmation of my description of this system?
 What aspects of the system do you find that were not mentioned in my description? - 9.4 I mentioned that NFS does not have operations for opening or closing files.
 With regard to closing, this is inarguably true, whereas with regard to opening, my claim might be only a half-truth.
 The NFS protocol includes a lookup operation, which is similar to a file open.
-Find information about the NFS lookup operation and explain how looking up a file is similar to and different from opening a file. - 9.5 Compile and run the message storage server from Figure 9.7 on page 413.
+Find information about the NFS lookup operation and explain how looking up a file is similar to and different from opening a file. - 9.5 Compile and run the message storage server from Figure 9.7 on page 415.
 Using telnet, show that a client that is slow providing its line of text prevents other clients from being served. - 9.6 Find your own IP address and network mask.
 On a Microsoft Windows system, you can do this with the ipconfig command.
 On most UNIX or Linux systems, you can do this using the ifconfig command; a typical example of its use would be ifconfig eth0. - From the network mask, how many bits long is your network prefix?
 Using this information together with the IP address, what is your actual network prefix? - 9.7 Explore some of the resources and sample policies on www.sans.org.
-Write a summary of something interesting you find. - 9.8 Read the paper by Pang et al. on "Characteristics of Internet Background Radiation," which you can find on the web.
+Write a summary of something interesting you find. - 9.8 In 2004, Pang et al. published a description of the "Characteristics of Internet Background Radiation."
+In 2010, Wustrow et al. updated this with "Internet Background Radiation Revisited," and in 2014, Durumeric et al. provided another update with "An Internet-Wide View of Internet-Wide Scanning."
+Read one or more of these, all of which are available on the web.
 Write a summary no longer than one page. - 9.9 In comparing CIFS and NFS, I remark that "a stateless design [such as NFS] cannot readily support file locking or keeping client-side file caches up to date."
 Find out what is hiding behind the word "readily."
 Does NFS provide any support for these services?
-If so, how? - 9.10 The section on DNS (Section 9.2.2) mentions that type A resource records are used for internet addresses.
+If so, how?

+- 9.10 The section on DNS (Section 9.2.2) mentions that type A resource records are used for internet addresses.
 The section on IP versions (Section 9.4.1) indicates that IPv6 addresses are different from IPv4 addresses.
 Which version was assumed in the section on DNS?
-Are the

-- addresses for the other version also held in type A resource records?
+Are the addresses for the other version also held in type A resource records?
 If not, what type is used? - 9.11 In late 2008, a major security vulnerability became known that involved the use of MD5 digital signatures by VeriSign's RapidSSL brand.
 Research this topic and write a paper that explains the vulnerability and its resolution, making appropriate connections to material within this chapter.
 Be sure to seek out sources of information that are authoritative and that include technical details.